PARAFE: Eligibility for entry and exit

-Prior to 30 March 2019, only EU/EEA and Swiss biometric passport holders could use the PARAFE Gates.
+Prior to 30 March 2019, only EU/EEA and Swiss biometric passport holders could use the PARAFE gates.
 On 30 March 2019, eligibility was extended to Andorran, Monegasque and San Marinese biometric passport holders.
 On 31 December 2020, eligibility was further extended to Australian, Canadian, Japanese, New Zealand, Singaporean, South Korean and United States biometric passport holders, and continued for British passport holders after the end of the Brexit transition period.

+On 30 June 2023, eligibility was further extended to Argentine, Chilean, Mexican, Israeli and Peruvian biometric passport holders.